 There are some methods to using your home equity that are better than others.
 Of course, this depends on your particular needs.
 Ask yourself what’s your purpose for using your equity and you’ll be off to a great start.
-Because without a clear, defined purpose for the funds, access to cash like that can be tempting to blow on petty expenses.
+Because without a clear, defined purpose for the funds, it can be tempting to blow cash like that on petty expenses.

 Homeowners who tapped into their home equity (some as much as 100% of their home value) during the housing bubble learned their lesson the hard way.
 Without limitations on how much they could access, and without giving careful thought as to what they wanted to use it for, many homeowners found themselves upside-down on their mortgages when the bubble burst and home values plummeted.

-Thankfully, limitations have been put in place to keep such disaster from happening again.
+Thankfully, there are limitations in place to keep such disaster from happening again.
 To help you avoid the pitfalls and decide the best way to access your home equity, we’re going to look at two different methods: home equity line of credit (HELOC) and cash-out refinance.

 Your home equity is not only a precious resource, it’s a powerful resource.

 A HELOC is a type of loan that allows you to borrow against your home equity and, like a revolving line of credit, you can use that cash how you want as long as you pay it back.
 (Imagine it like a credit card that’s connected to your home equity rather than your bank account.)
 A HELOC is another loan in addition to your mortgage, meaning you’d have another monthly payment.